The Sorrow and the Terror: Background

 The authors said that the perception that AI182 was not a "Canadian tragedy" prompted them to write the book.
 They said that the book is a "citizen's inquiry" done out of "moral witness", and is not journalism nor sensationalism.

 The authors used contacts in California, Europe, India, and Japan for their research.
 Government officials from Canada and India had spoken with the two authors.
 The authors conducted interviews of relatives of the deceased.
 Other persons who spoke with Mukherjee and Blaise included Sikhs of both political orientations (in regards to whether they were in favor of Khalistan, a proposed separate state out of current India) as well as doctors, engineers, journalists, lawyers, and scholars.
-The two authors conducted research trips to the Canada, Ireland, and the United States.
+The two authors conducted research trips to Canada, Ireland, and the United States.
 Within Canada they visited Montreal, Toronto, and Vancouver, and within the United States they visited Detroit.
 For research purposes the authors reviewed transcripts and attended trials.
 Glavin wrote that The Sorrow and the Terror "appears to have borrowed [research materials] heavily from" The Death of Air India Flight 182.